tobiasraidl/modsim/README.md

 ### If time
 - [ ] Play around with different initial agent position distributions on the grid (e.g.: simulate crowds/cities as clusters)
 - [ ] Make dynamic lineplot
+- [ ] Increase efficiency by allocating memory (+ use matrix) for the opinion history.
+- [ ] Halt execution when converged